- Who we are

 - How do we collect information about you?

 We will collect information about you as a necessary part of providing our services to you.
-Without the data we collect, it is unlikely that we will be able to act for you.
+Without such information, we may be unable to act for you.
 We will ask for some information directly from you, and we may also monitor or record calls, emails, SMS messages or other communications in accordance with UK law.
 We may also collect information on you when:

 - You ask your insurer to pass your details to us;

 - You instruct us to provide you with our services;

 - You use our website or Client Extra (CLEX), our dedicated online client portal;